ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Recommended ciphersuites {#voprf-ciph-recs}

-We recommend that the Issuer chooses one of the following ciphersuites detailed in {{I-D.irtf-cfrg-voprf}}:
+The RECOMMENDED Issuer ciphersuites are as follows: detailed in {{I-D.irtf-cfrg-voprf}}:

 - OPRF(curve448, SHA-512) (ID = 0x0002);